 Student Academic Conduct.
-All academic conduct disputes are handled in accordance with the Plagiarism Policy for academic integrity on page 262 of this College Catalog.
+All academic conduct disputes are handled in accordance with the Plagiarism Policy for academic integrity on page 250 of this catalog.

 Student Non-Academic Conduct.
 Student disputes of a non-academic disposition are handled by the Colleges student conduct code in the Nyack College Student Handbook found on the student portal.